BDunham484/regex_tutorial/regex.tutorial.gist.md

-# Rexex Tutorial: Matching an Email
+# Regex Tutorial: Matching an Email

 In this tutorial I'll outline how the specific parts of a regular expression apply to matching an email.